-In Objective Caml, compilation units are special cases of structures and signatures, and the relationship between the units can be explained easily in terms of the module system.
-A compilation unit a comprises two files:
+In OCaml, compilation units are special cases of structures and signatures, and the relationship between the units can be explained easily in terms of the module system.
+A compilation unit A comprises two files:

-- the implementation file a.ml, which contains a sequence of definitions, analogous to the inside of a struct...end construct; - the interface file a.mli, which contains a sequence of specifications, analogous to the inside of a sig...end construct.
+- the implementation file A.ml, which contains a sequence of definitions, analogous to the inside of a struct...end construct; - the interface file A.mli, which contains a sequence of specifications, analogous to the inside of a sig...end construct.

-Both files define a structure named A (same name as the base name a of the two files, with the first letter capitalized), as if the following definition was entered at top-level:
+These two files together define a structure named A as if the following definition was entered at top-level:

 '''

-module A: sig ( contents of file a.mli ) end = struct ( contents of file a.ml ) end;
+module A: sig ( contents of file A.mli ) end = struct ( contents of file A.ml ) end;;

 '''

-The files defining the compilation units can be compiled separately using the ocamlc -c command (the -c option means "compile only, do not try to link"); this produces compiled interface files (with extension .cmi) and compiled object code files (with extension .cmo).
-When all units have been compiled, their .cmo files are linked together using the ocaml command.
+The files that define the compilation units can be compiled separately using the ocamlc -c command (the -c option means "compile only, do not try to link"); this produces compiled interface files (with extension .cmi) and compiled object code files (with extension .cmo).
+When all units have been compiled, their .cmo files are linked together using the ocamlc command.
 For instance, the following commands compile and link a program composed of two compilation units Aux and Main:

 '''

 $ ocamlc -c Aux.mli # produces aux.cmi

 $ ocamlc -c Aux.ml # produces aux.cmo

 $ ocamlc -c Main.mli # produces main.cmi

 $ ocamlc -c Main.ml # produces main.cmo

-$ ocamlc -o theprogram Aux.cmo Main.cmo
+$ ocamlc -c theprogram Aux.cmo Main.cmo

 '''